Mayhem (Lady Gaga album): Release

-During promotion for Joker: Folie à Deux (2024), Gaga announced that the album's lead single would be released in October 2024, with the album originally set to follow in February the following year.
+During promotion for the musical psychological thriller film Joker: Folie à Deux (2024), in which she portrays the DC Comics character Harley Quinn, Gaga announced that the album's lead single would be released in October 2024, with the album originally set to follow in February the following year.
 On January 21, 2025, Gaga launched a countdown on her website set to end on January 27.
 Each day, the website showcased artwork inspired by her previous material, beginning with The Fame (2008) and continuing with The Fame Monster (2009), Born This Way (2011), Artpop (2013), Joanne (2016), Chromatica (2020) and Harlequin (2024).
 When the countdown ended, the album's title, official cover art, and March 7 release date were revealed.
 Prior to the official announcement, promotional posters appeared in New York City, featuring a black-and-white photograph of Gaga accompanied by the album's title and release date written in red at the bottom.

 On February 17, Gaga updated her website with a new interactive background.
 Visitors could uncover lyrics from the album that appeared and vanished as the cursor moved across the screen.
 On February 22, Gaga revealed the official tracklist on social media, confirming that Mayhem would feature 14 tracks in its standard edition, plus two bonus tracks.
 Mayhem was released worldwide via Interscope Records in CD, digital download, streaming, and vinyl formats.
 Various limited-edition physical formats were also issued, including vinyl and cassette versions featuring the original cover design.
 In September, a digital reissue of the album incorporated "The Dead Dance", along with "Can’t Stop the High" and "Kill for Love", the latter two previously exclusive to certain physical editions.